dswisher/yaclops/README.md

             return builder.Build();
         }

 More examples forthcoming.
-The Sample project has other examples.
+The included Sample project has additional examples.

 ## Links ##